easifem/easifem.github.io/docs/docs-api/FEDOF/index.md

 # FEDOF

-Data type for finite element degree of freedoms. `FEDOF_` defines the abstract node in finite element method.
+Data type for finite element degree of freedoms.
+`FEDOF_` defines the abstract node in finite element method.
+The meaning of degree of freedom depends upon the basis interpolation function and type.
+For example, in the case of Lagrange interpolation, the degree of freedoms corresponds to the nodes in the element.
 The basic steps of using this data type is given below.

 ## Basic usage